TODOvue/tv-sidebar/README.md

 - Clean, minimal design
 - Responsive layout
 - Title with separator line
-- Hover effects on links
+- Hover effects on interactive items
 - Proper spacing and typography

 To customize styles, you can override the CSS classes: